TuringLang/JuliaBUGS.jl/types.md

 ### Types

 There are two primitive number types `ℤ` and `ℝ` for whole and real numbers.
-Values of these types cannot be constructed, however; scalars are instead always tensors of rank zero, which are tagged by the primitive types.  `Int` and `Real` serve as abbreviations for these cases.
+Values of these types cannot be constructed, however; all instances are tensors.
+Scalars are just tensors of rank zero, which are tagged by the primitive types.  `Int` and `Real` serve as abbreviations for these cases.

 The other primitives are ranges (which can only consist of integers), `Void` for statements, logical and stochastic function types (the latter